filichev/myfp2-uln2003-ssd1306-pio/README.md

 ## Upstream reference
 This project aligns to myFocuserPro2 release 338 (Oct-2024).
 Original project and boards documentation by Robert Brown.

+## Author and License / Автор и лицензия

+Author: Robert Brown (c) 2014-2024

+Date: March 19, 2014-2024

+All rights reserved

+This project is protected by International Copyright Law.

+Permission is granted for personal and Academic/Educational use only.

+Software distributed under MIT License: https://opensource.org/licenses/MIT

 ## Troubleshooting
 - If build fails due to missing libraries, ensure PlatformIO downloads all dependencies (see `lib_deps` in `platformio.ini`).
 - If OLED remains blank, check I2C wiring and address (default `0x3C`).